Sermon Notes from Pastor Margaret

 Pastor’s Note: Control

 We are in our third week of our summer sermon series titled, "The Seven Sins of Suburbia."
 In this series, we are diving into seven common temptations that face the modern Western Christian.
 The first week we looked at the temptation of consumerism, which is the belief that that things of this world can fully and finally satisfy us.
 Last week Pastor Dennis preached on conceit, better known as pride.
-This week we are going to explore the temptati
+This week we are going to explore the temptatio

 ...